BirnDo/Diplomarbeit_BirnWer/Dev/README.md

-# How to set up a project
+# How to set up a project for a MS Teams Tab

 1. install nodejs (10.x Version)
 2. install yeoman `npm install yo --global`